 Linda Lee has always been protective of his image.
 They married on August 17, 1964, and their marriage ended when he was declared dead on July 20, 1973.
-That they were together for almost nine years is fascinating because they lived in an area of H.K. called Kowloon Tong, which means nine dragons pond.
-In 1977, a Kung Fu movie came out called The Hero Tattoo with Nine Dragons.
-It’s a folklore adaptation about a rich man’s son who is angry, rude and violent.
+That they were together for almost nine years is fascinating because they lived in an area of Hong Kong called Kowloon Tong, which means nine dragons pond.
+There are eight mountains that serve as a natural border between the Kowloon area and the New Territories.
+Emperor Shao Bing was the ninth mountain because he was the ninth emperor of China.
 The September 1973 issue of Black Belt revealed that the release date of Enter the Dragon was originally scheduled to be August 15.
 For his book about the making of the film, Robert Clouse interviewed Bolo Yeung.
-It’s difficult to imagine that Rob wouldn’t have known about Bruce’s plan to poach twenty stuntmen since Bolo was one of them.
+Don’t let the book fool you, Rob couldn’t have been unaware about Bruce’s plan to poach twenty stuntmen since Bolo was one of them.
 Bolo revealed in the February 1990 issue of Black Belt that arrangements had been made but they fell through when Bruce died.

-The other stuntmen were Jackie Chan, Yuen Biao, Peter Chan, Billy Chan, Lam Ching-Ying, Yuen Wah, Vincent Kwok, Mars Cheung Wing-Fat, Phillip Ko Fei, Cheung Wing-Hon, Lee King-Chu, Robert Chan Law-Bat, Steve Lee Ka-Ting, Chung Fat, Zebra Pan Yung-Sheng, Wilson Tong, Ng Ming-Choi, Brandy Yuen Jan-Yeung and Wu Ngan (a.k.a.
+The other stuntmen were Jackie Chan, Yuen Biao, Peter Chan, Billy Chan, Lam Ching-Ying, Yuen Wah, Vincent Kwok, Mars Cheung Wing-Fat, Phillip Ko Fei, Cheung Wing-Hon, Lee King-Chu, Robert Chan Law-Bat, Steve Lee Ka-Ting, Zebra Pan Yung-Sheng, Wilson Tong, Chung Fat, Ng Ming-Choi, Brandy Yuen Jan-Yeung and Wu Ngan (a.k.a.
 Ngan Jai i.e. Ngan kid).
 Triad boss Alan Tang knew about this plan.
 The Dynamite Brothers features six of these men: Peter, Billy, Lam, Vincent, Mars and Lee King-Chu.
-When I saw the movie, I noticed a trio of stuntmen who weren’t credited – Yuen Miu, Hon Kwok-Choi and Bruce Tong Yim-Chan.
-There’s a scene that takes place in a graveyard where the tombstone in the centre gets the attention because of the inscribed name: Lee Lung On.
-Bruce Lee’s Chinese name was Lee Siu-Lung i.e. little dragon Lee.
+Robert Chan is worth singling out from Bruce’s long list of stuntmen because, like Wu Ngan, he was a childhood friend whose film career began with Bruce but didn’t end after his death.
+There’s a scene in The Dynamite Brothers that takes place in a graveyard where the tombstone in the centre gets the attention because of the inscribed name: Lee Lung On.
+Bruce’s Chinese name was Lee Siu-Lung i.e. plum little dragon.
 One of Bruce’s childhood friends had a similar name: Siu Kei-Lun, which means little unicorn.
 He’s also known as Unicorn Chan because Chan Ling-Chung is one of his alternate names since there are so many dialects in the Chinese language.